DDD-enterprise/DDD-enterprise.github.io/README.md

 Provide source-code for vital components needed to build the applications in this enterprise context.

-Evolve towards a source available social network application
+Slowly evolve towards a source available social network application, which is EU-legislation compliant.